tnthreat33/project-3-frontend/README.md

 This project uses a server built with Ruby and uses the Sinatra web framework and Active Record as the ORM with following endpoints:

-GET /teams - returns a list of all teams, games and record DELETE /games/:id - delete a game by ID
+    -GET /teams - returns a list of all teams, games and record -DELETE /games/:id - delete a game by ID
-PUT /games/:id - updates an existing game by ID POST/games- creates a new game
+    -PUT /games/:id - updates an existing game by ID -POST/games- creates a new game

-The server is located at localhost:9292
+The server is located at localhost:9292.